 Students are required to wear ALL BLACK athletic shoes with laces.
 This includes soles and the laces.
 Shoes cannot have any other color, including white, anywhere on the shoes.
 Students who wear shoes that are not all black will be considered in violation of the dress code policy as set forth above.
 There are absolutely no exceptions made regarding this policy.
 Covering any non-black areas with tape or a marker or any other device/object is not considered a long term solution.

 Students may wear acceptable hoodies to school.
-Only solid blue hoodies (middle school) or solid white hoodies (high school) as outlined above may be worn in the classroom or throughout the building.
+Only solid white hoodies (middle school) or solid black hoodies (high school) as outlined above may be worn in the classroom or throughout the building.
 Students may not have the hood of the sweatshirt on at any time.
-Black hoodies are absolutely not allowed to be worn in the building under any circumstance.
+Hoodies, other than solid white or solid black, are absolutely not allowed to be worn in the building under any circumstance.
 All coats and sweatshirts that do not conform to the uniform policy must be hung up in an area designated by the teacher and are not to be worn in any fashion during the school day.
 No exceptions will be made to this policy.

-All athletic shorts, leggings and sweat pants are strictly prohibited at all times.
+All athletic shorts, leggings, jeggings, yoga pants and sweat pants are strictly prohibited at all times.
 Students are not allowed to wear athletic shorts, leggings or sweat pants under uniform pants or at any time (dress down for example) for any reason.
 There are no exceptions to this policy.
 Students in violation of this policy will be required to remove or replace the article of clothing and may be sent to BMR.